dirkriehle/wahlzeit/README.md

-# Wahlzeit - An Open Source Package to create Photo Rating Sites
+# Wahlzeit - An Open Source Package for Photo Rating Sites

-## PART I - INTRODUCTION
+## PART I: INTRODUCTION

 Wahlzeit is an open source web application that lets users upload photos and rate photos of other users on a 1..10 scale.
 Users get to present their best photos and learn what other users thought of theirs.